juanvillada/radarsci/README.md

 ## How relevance works

-RadarSci blends three signals for each returned article:
+giveLit blends three signals for each returned article:

 1. Keyword density, with extra weight when terms appear in the title or abstract.
 2. Europe PMC's relevance score for the underlying query.